-Question 1: Should I actually type out an interview thank you note and drop it in the mail, or is it OK to send an email?
+Question 1: Should I actually type out an interview thank you and mail it...or is it OK to send an email?

 Answer: Yes, it's OK to send an email these days; however, sending an email doesn't have the same impact on people.
 Most people I know get tons of email every day.

 But how many personal letters end up on your desk these days?

 An email thank you note is fine, but for full impact, take the extra time and send a type written one.
 It's not necessary to prepare a hand written letter.

 Your goal throughout the interview process is to stand out.
 Most likely you will be competing with other candidates...many of whom won't bother to write a letter and will just fire off an email instead.

 Question 2: Who should get an interview thank you letter?

 Answer: Everyone who interviewed you.
 Make sure you collect business cards from everyone during your interview.